-Required Parent-Teacher conferences for grades K3-8 are held in September near the middle of the first quarter.
+Required Parent-Teacher conferences for grades K3-8th grade are held in the fall near the end of the first quarter.
 As conference time approaches a note regarding how to schedule your time online using our SignUpGenius account will be sent to you.
 It is important, whenever possible, for both parents to attend these student progress meetings.

-An optional parent-teacher conference is offered in February near the middle of third quarter.
+An optional parent-teacher conference is offered in February near the middle of the third quarter.
 Once again these are scheduled online.
 A conference may be requested any time the need arises.
 Please feel free to contact your child's teacher.